DavidStinson/test/scope-chain/README.md

 ![Hero image](./assets/hero.png)

-**Learning Objective**: Students will be able to explain how scope affects variable access.
+**Learning Objective**: By the end of this lesson, students will understand the concept of the JavaScript scope chain, how it operates to resolve variable and function references, and the limitations of accessing variables between different levels of scope.

 ## What is the scope chain?

 The scope chain is a mechanism that allows JavaScript to find variables and functions when they are referenced in code.
 It's a chain of scopes, where each scope is a collection of variables and functions accessible within that scope.

 When a variable or function is referenced in code, the JavaScript engine searches the scope chain for that variable or function, starting from the innermost scope and working its way out.
 If the variable or function is not found in any of the scopes, the app will crash due to a `ReferenceError`.

+Let's see the scope chain in action:

 ```js
 // Global scope